kidist-amde/Space-Time-Cube-visualization/README.md

 * Step 4: Now each cell can be run by pressing "SHiFT + ENTER" on your machine
 ## Refrences
 1. Kraak, M. J. (2003, August).
 The space-time cube revisited from a geovisualization perspective.
 In Proc.
 21st International Cartographic Conference (pp. 1988-1996).
 Citeseer.
-2.Kraak, M. J. (2003, August).
+2. Kraak, M. J. (2003, August).
 The space-time cube revisited from a geovisualization perspective.
 In Proc.
 21st International Cartographic Conference (pp. 1988-1996).
 Citeseer.